Jack Titus: Playing career

 For the remainder of his career, Titus was a consistent goalkicker and the team's full-forward, even though he regularly conceded several inches to taller opponents and his weight never exceeded 66 kg.
 His record emphasises consistency rather than big "bags" of goals, although he did have a number of notable individual performances.

-As Richmond's success rate slowed, he maintained his output, booting 83 goals in 1935, 84 in 1936, 65 in 1937, 72 in 1938 and 48 in 1939.
-By now a veteran of the team, he provided leadership to the younger players and a cool head during the big games.
-Although protected by the bigger players in the team, such as Jack Dyer, Titus could handle himself and always seemed to emerge from incidents unscathed.
-Indeed, his ability to front up to play every week became central to his legend as a player.
+As Richmond's success rate slowed, he maintained his output, scoring 83 goals in 1935, 84 in 1936, 65 in 1937, 72 in 1938 and 48 in 1939.
+As a veteran member of the team, he provided experienced leadership to younger players.
+Although supported by larger teammates such as Jack Dyer, Titus played consistently and maintained a durable playing record.
+His continuous availability and regular selection each week became notable elements of his career.

 Titus' golden season came in 1940.
 He led the VFL goalkicking for the first time as Richmond headed into the grand final for the first time in six years.
 Needing three goals to become the first Tiger to boot one hundred in a season, he duly got them, but it was little consolation as his team lost the 1940 VFL grand final by 39 points to Melbourne.
 The next season, he dazzled by twice kicking ten goals in a match (equalling his best personal effort) and winning the 1941 best and fairest and kicking 87 goals, but the Tigers were bundled out in the semi-final.
 A similar story unfolded in 1942 when Richmond lost the 1942 VFL Grand Final and Titus set a record (still unbeaten) of playing in his sixth losing grand final team.

 Season 1943 loomed as a record-breaking year for the veteran forward.
 He was poised to become the second player to reach 300 games and 1000 goals, and break the record streak of 191 consecutive appearances.
 He did the latter, but sustained serious injury for the first time, causing him to miss playing in Richmond's fifth and 1943 VFL premiership.

 The club then decided that, at 35, his career was over.
 Without Titus, the Tigers stumbled in their 1944 VFL grand final loss against Fitzroy, when Titus could have offered experience and another forward option.
 Titus accepted the decision gracefully, even though he was left stranded five games short of 300 and 26 goals from 1000.

 Titus joined Victorian Football Association (VFA) club Coburg in 1945 and kicked 119 goals in 1945, where they won all their home and away matches, but then lost both finals.
 Titus kicked a total of 139 goals for Coburg and then retired in the middle of the 1946 season.
 In all, he held the following Richmond records at his retirement: